Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 Prior to presenting a full bid proposal, the applicant must submit a Letter of Intent.
 No Letters of Intent will be accepted without a completed official cover sheet.
 To fill out the cover sheet, download or print a form, click here.
+Submit your Letter of Intent via e-mail to the Site Selection Committee Chair.

-Letters of Intent should provide the following information:
+The Letter of Intent should provide the following information:

 1. A description of your organization